Equity Finance 2024

 The new free float requirements, which apply not only at the time of admission to trading but also on an ongoing basis, and which will be tested semi-annually, require dispersion of at least 25% of the total number of stocks of the same segment to the wider public.
 This may be reduced to 15% solely for companies of larger capitalisation (ie, at least EUR200 million).
 Upon initial admission to trading, the free float should be allocated to at least 500 persons, which may be reduced to 300 persons but with the obligation to appoint market makers for at least one year.
 Exemptions from the ongoing free float thresholds are provided for stocks classed as having high trading activity, such as those included in the FTSE/Athex Large Cap index, those listed on a secondary market, and those displaying an average daily velocity of at least 0.05% with more than 200 trades.

 The new rules aim to assist ATHEX in gaining in depth, liquidity and marketability.
 Tested against the criteria above, more than 18 listed companies are highly concentrated and thus fall short of the new free float requirements.
 These companies must seek to remedy this through share capital increases or private placements.
 The deadline to improve is tight considering that the requirements apply as of 1 July 2025 for companies already listed.
-The situation is also challenging for real estate investment companies (“REICs”), since their listing on the regulated market is mandatory by law and their collective market capitalisation is estimated at around EUR3.1 billion with only EUR477 million, approximately, being dispersed to the wider investment public.
+The situation is also challenging for real estate investment companies (the “REICs”), since their listing on the regulated market is mandatory by law and their collective market capitalisation is estimated at around EUR3.1 billion with only EUR477 million, approximately, being dispersed to the wider investment public.
 REICs are therefore among the first expected to proceed with placements to remedy their low free float.

 The new free float requirements do not leave much room for discretion depending on the orderly operation or the special conditions of the market, as was the case under the previous regime, when assessing the initial and the continuous minimum free float thresholds.
 On the contrary, the ATHEX will be now running periodic stress tests of the average free float of listed companies, which will take place biannually (January and July).
 Depending on the outcome of the stress tests, shares will be made subject to remedial action, be transferred to the surveillance segment until the free float is restored and, if the free float is found to be below the threshold, eventually be faced with suspension and possibly delisting.